Skip to content

 Note

-Your Matillion region is shown below your account name, e.g. eu or us.
+Your Matillion region is shown below your account name.
+Enter eu if your Matillion region starts with EU, or us if it starts with US.

 3. Then, select API credentials from the menu.

-4. If you do not already have credentials, click Set an API Credential to create your Client ID and Client Secret.
+4. If you don't have credentials, click Set an API Credential to create a Client ID and Client Secret.
+Read Authenticating to the API to learn how to create API credentials.

 5. Give your credential set a descriptive Name.
 We recommend that you use a name that suits the application or purpose the credentials will be used for.